thedoorman26/Applied-Programming/Hello World/README.md

 # Development Environment

 The code was written using Visual Studio, and the language used was Python.
-I like python, since it is very friendly to newer developers
+I like Python, since it is very friendly to newer developers.

 # Useful Websites